Mega Drive Mini 2 Release Noriyuki Iwadare and Toshiyuki Kubooka Lunar: Eternal Blue Interview Translation, Plus: Kei Shigema Talks about Lunar 0

 You know, though, when I made a joke about "Ahhh, but it's mono?", Mr. Kamijo also made it possible for me to play pseudo-stereo effects!
 I thought, that's just as good!
 It really got me pumped.

-caption: Gyuwanburaaa Jikochuushinha: Katayama Masayuki no Maa Jaan Doujou (Gambler Egomaniacs: Masayuki Katayama's Mah-Jongg Dojo) box art
+caption: Gyuwanburaa Jikochuushinha: Katayama Masayuki no Maa Jaan Doujou (Gambler Egomaniacs: Masayuki Katayama's Mah Jongg Dojo) box art

 As we're sure you know, Game Arts' first Mega Drive title was Gambler Egomaniacs.
 In a tale of his younger days, Yoichi Miyaji claims initial development took two years.